People & Culture

 Thriving on Diversity, Pressing for Progress

-At the close of 2018, MCI employed 2,398 people (full-time equivalent), an increase of 285 full-time employees from 2017.
+At the close of 2019, MCI employed 2,352 people (full-time equivalent), a slight decrease of 46 full-time employees from 2018.
 Our team originates from over 60 countries and speaks over 60 languages.

-We believe in people and thrive on diversity; selecting and promoting our staff on the basis of their merit and qualifications, without discrimination or concern for race, religion, national origin, colour, sex, sexual orientation, gender identity or expression, age or disability.
+We believe in people and thrive on diversity; selecting and promoting our staff based on their merit and qualifications, without discrimination or concern for race, religion, national origin, colour, sex, sexual orientation, gender identity or expression, age or disability.
 (Excerpt from MCI’s Code of Business Ethics).

 A Responsible Employer and Supplier

 At MCI, we want to create long-term relationships with our talents that build personal success.
-73% of our workforce currently have a permanent employment contract, 10% have fixed term contracts, 12% are freelancers and 5% are interns/apprentices.
+79% of our workforce currently have a permanent employment contract, 9% have fixed-term contracts, 7,5% are freelancers and 4,5% are interns/apprentices.

-In 2018, 893 permanent employees said a fond farewell to MCI and 1’166 new permanent staff joined our team.
-Our retention of permanent employees turnover rate was 12.7%.
+In 2019, 413 permanent employees said a fond farewell to MCI and 481 new permanent staff joined our team.
+Our permanent employees turnover rate was 16.3%.

 Our strategy on diversity is very much driven by cultural diversity, but also by legal and regulations of the different countries where we operate.
 Our Group Sustainability team works with Group HR and local HR responsible to review our operations for human rights, labour rights impacts and compliance with laws (i.e., ILO), to improve our sustainability strategy, and develop new training and communication initiatives.

-In addition, we carefully monitor wage equality in the workplace at a country level and in accordance with local laws and regulations.
+Also, we carefully monitor wage equality in the workplace at a country level and following local laws and regulations.